 As a rule of thumb, it is worth buying the best laptop your budget will allow.
 A cheap 8GB RAM laptop may be all you need today.
 But if you are thinking of using your computer for gaming or even processing large image files, it is worth looking at the top end.
 Consider a 16GB RAM laptop instead.

 Between these two extremes, there are plenty of options including 8GB DDR3 laptop RAM and 8GB DDR4 RAM for laptops.
 Here are the pros and cons.

 Here are some additional factors to consider when deciding how much RAM you need in a new laptop:

 Other system components can affect how your laptop uses its RAM.
-For example, discrete graphics cards (GPUs) have their own memory to store the data needed to display rapidly changing on-screen imagery.
+For example, discrete graphics cards (GPUs) have their own memory to store the data needed to display rapidly changing, on-screen imagery.
 Systems with integrated graphics rely on your main RAM module to store this data, reducing the memory available for other tasks.

 Still not sure if 8 GB of RAM is sufficient for your new laptop?
-One often cited way to decide is to consider how you’ll use your new PC, list the most demanding software or game titles you expect to use, and consult the manufacturers’ websites to determine their “recommended” RAM specifications.
+One often-cited way to decide is consider how you’ll use your new PC, list the most demanding software or game titles you expect to use, and consult the manufacturers’ websites to determine their “recommended” RAM specifications.
 It’s best to ignore the “minimum” system standards, which often assume you won’t be running any other programs at the same time (highly unusual for today’s multi-taskers).